-All participants in Sail Training courses are required to bring to class a US Coast Guard approved PFD properly rated that fits themselves.
+All participants in Sail Training courses are required to bring to class a properly rated and sized US Coast Guard approved Life Jacket/PFD.
 This is required to be worn at all times when they are on a boat.
 Inflatable PFDs are not allowed.